yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Graphics_and_Display.rst

     target# /etc/init.d/weston stop
     target# /etc/init.d/weston start

-**NOTE:** When weston starts with ivi-shell, the default background is black, this is different from the desktop-shell that brings up a window with background.
+.. note:: When Weston starts with ivi-shell, the default background is
+          black, this is different from the desktop-shell that brings up a window with background.

-With ivi-shell configured for weston, wayland client applications use ivi-application protocol to be managed by a central HMI window management.
+With ivi-shell configured for Weston, Wayland client applications use ivi-application protocol to be managed by a central HMI window management.
 The wayland-ivi-extension provides ivi-controller.so to manage properties of surfaces/layers/screens and it also provides the